 The issue of shares refers to the process by which a company allocates new shares to existing or new investors, often to raise capital for business expansion or to pay off debts.
 It is a critical financial activity influencing the company’s ownership structure and market valuation.

 Companies require funds from time to time for various purposes.
-It can be for raising working capital, starting a new project, improving existing infrastructure, purchasing assets, etc. Issue of shares and borrowing are the ways using which companies meet their fund requirements.
+It can be for raising working capital, starting a new project, improving existing infrastructure, purchasing assets, etc. One of the primary ways companies raise funds is through the issue of shares.

 Table of Content